southor/tsobg/README.md

 The board game project (Skyscrapers) sends client updates to the platform (by a reference to GameManager), these updates are sent via the "UIInterface" class.
 The game project both creates and alternates the UI for the game as it goes on sending "uiChanges".
 These uiChanges uses div element id's and can position divs, set size, set parent div, set background colors, add a text and/or image to div etc...
-The uiChanges is then picked up by the client when it asks the server platform for the latest uiChanges.
+The uiChanges is picked up by the client when it asks the server platform for the latest uiChanges.
 It is possible to select only a subset of players when making uiChanges, to handle for example secret information.

 The game project can also add one or more actions to a div (under development).
 These should be sent back to board game object when user interacts.